The Old Computer Challenge

 Specifications unmet: As mentioned, I didn’t meet the hardware requirements.
 I’ll be the first to admit that it wouldn’t have been enjoyable, to do what is considered today normal computing tasks on an old computer.
 It’s called a challenge for a reason after all!
 And of course, kudos to the other participants who ran in 512MB RAM!

 Realistic use-case?: On the software side, my setup is not for those who are only familiar with GUI.
 Only a handful of people would actually want to move their computing to terminal-based applications.
-So, we cannot, shall not, expect non-tech savvy people to use old computers, especially when they’d use only GUI, and the alternative has a steep learning curve.
+So, we cannot, shall not, expect non-tech savvy people to use old computers, and the alternative has a steep learning curve.

 No muzak: I didn’t listen to music, because I don’t have any on this computer.
-I could stream, but didn’t.
+I could stream, but even that would be a chore, so I didn’t.